-Our planned initial Phase 1 clinical trials for each of our product candidates will be pilot dose escalation studies with a limited number of patients.
+Our planned initial Phase 1 clinical trial and expected Phase 1 clinical trials for each of our product candidates will be pilot dose escalation studies with a limited number of patients.
 The activity and toxicity data from these clinical trials of our product candidates may differ from future results of Phase 2 and/or Phase 3 clinical trials that enroll a larger number of patients.

-Since the number of patients that we plan to dose in our planned Phase 1 clinical trial of DSG3-CAART is small, the results from such clinical trial, once completed, may be less reliable than results achieved in larger clinical trials, which may hinder our efforts to obtain regulatory approval for our product candidates.
-In our planned Phase 1 clinical trial of DSG3-CAART, we plan to evaluate the toxicity profile of DSG3-CAART and establish the recommended dose for the next clinical trial.
-The preliminary results of clinical trials with smaller sample sizes, such as our planned Phase 1 clinical trial of DSG3-CAART, control trials with smaller sample sizes, such as our planned Phase 1 clinical trial of DSG3-CAART, and establish the of DSG3-CAART, control trials with smaller sample sizes, such as our planned Phase 1 clinical trial of DSG3-CAART, control trials with smaller sample sizes, such as our planned Phase 1 clinical trial of DSG3-CAART, control trials with the conduct of small clinical trials, such as the potential failure of the smaller sample size to accurately depict the features of the broader patient population, which limits the ability to generalize the results across a broader community, thus making the clinical trial results less reliable than clinical trials with a larger number of patients.
+Since the number of patients that we plan to dose in our planned DesCAARTesTM Trial is small, the results from such clinical trial, once completed, may be less reliable than results achieved in larger clinical trials, which may hinder our efforts to obtain regulatory approval for our product candidates.
+In our planned DesCAARTesTM Trial, we plan to evaluate the toxicity profile of DSG3-CAART and establish the recommended dose for the next clinical trial.
+The preliminary results of clinical trials with smaller sample sizes, such as our planned DesCAARTesTM Trial, can be disproportionately influenced by various biases associated with the conduct of small clinical trials, such as the potential failure of the smaller sample size to accurately depict the features of the broader patient population, which limits the ability to generalize the results across a broader community, thus making the clinical trial results less reliable than clinical trials with a larger number of patients.
 As a result, there may be less certainty that such product candidates would achieve a statistically significant effect in any future clinical trials.
 If we conduct any future clinical trials of DSG3-CAART, we may not achieve a statistically significant result or the same level of statistical significance, if any, that we might have anticipated based on the results observed in our initial Phase 1 clinical trial.